brleude-221/framework/paper.md

 ## Related Work: A Landscape of Tabular Data Exploration Tools

 The desire to manipulate and analyze tabular data has a long history, with tools evolving to meet the needs of increasingly complex datasets and user demands.
-Visicalc, released in 1979, is considered a pioneer in this space.
+[Visicalc](http://www.danbricklin.com/visicalc.htm), released in 1979, is considered a pioneer in this space.
 Its strength lay in its simplicity, allowing users to interact with spreadsheets through a user-friendly interface [1].
 This simplicity and focus on ease-of-use serves as a core inspiration for the development of the Oberon-based data frame tool.

 Modern data science offers a rich ecosystem of tools for working with tabular data.
-Popular options include R's data.frame, Python's pandas library [2], and the csvkit suite [3].
+Popular options include R's data.frame, Python's [pandas](https://pandas.pydata.org/) library [2], and the [csvkit](https://csvkit.readthedocs.io/en/latest/) suite [3].
 These tools offer a variety of functionalities, from data cleaning and transformation to complex statistical analysis.

 **pandas**, perhaps the most widely used data analysis library in Python, excels in its flexibility and rich set of features.
 It allows for efficient data manipulation, advanced indexing, and powerful data cleaning capabilities.
-Pandas performs well when opposed to other popular tools for statistical data analysis and has been a very promising project since a decage ago.
-[4] However, pandas can be memory and time intensive for very large datasets, and its extensive functionality can come at the cost of a steeper learning curve.
+Pandas performs well when opposed to other popular tools for statistical data analysis and has been a very promising project since a decade ago [4] [(McKinney, 2010)](http://conference.scipy.org.s3.amazonaws.com/proceedings/scipy2010/pdfs/mckinney.pdf).
+However, pandas can be memory and time intensive for very large datasets, and its extensive functionality can come at the cost of a steeper learning curve.

 **csvkit**, on the other hand, prioritizes speed and efficiency for working with CSV files.
 Its command-line interface offers a range of utilities for interacting with tabular data.
 While powerful for basic tasks, csvkit is implemented in a statically typed interpreted language which slows down its performance significantly.
 While the choice of python is justified in case of pandas, a simpler solution like csvkit, made to be used for simpler scenarios, can be implemented more efficiently without any loss of convenience.